wtomi/the-simpsons-search/README.md

 ## Overview

 This is a simple REST application for searching phrases in the episodes' scripts of The Simpsons series.
-To obtained all the scripts the application parse data from a web page containing the scripts.
+The application fetches scripts from a web page by parsing html markup.
 The application uses Lucene for creating the index of the scripts and Ratpack for creating endpoints.

 ## Running